Types of pollination in the plants, What is self and cross pollination?

 If the flowers are on two different individual plants, the flowers have been cross-pollinated, and if the flowers are on the same individual or if the anther and the stigma are in the same flower, the flowers have been self-pollinated.

-The flowers that are self-pollinated and they can produce the viable seeds are self-compatible, and the flowers which are self-pollinated but the pollen grains do not function properly on the carpels of the same plant are termed self-incompatible.
+The flowers that are self-pollinated and can produce viable seeds are self-compatible, and the flowers that are self-pollinated but the pollen grains that do not function properly on the carpels of the same plant are termed self-incompatible.

 Methods of mixed (cross) pollination